 What is a down valuation?

 Before you get a mortgage approved, your lender will need to to value the property you want to buy.
 They will do this for two reasons.
 Firstly, they will want to ensure the property is worth the amount you say it is.
-Secondly, they will need to know the property value to work out your Loan to Value (LTV) ratio, which will determine the interest rate they offer you.
+Secondly, they will need to know the property value to work out your Loan to Value (LTV) ratio.
+The Loan to Value ratio will determine the interest rate they offer you.

 Your mortgage lender will want to ensure your property is valued accurately.
-This will protect them from financial loss in the event that you are unable to keep up with your mortgage payments and they are forced to repossess the property.
+This will protect them from financial loss if you are unable to keep up with your mortgage payments.
+If they are forced to repossess the property, they want to ensure they don’t have to sell at a loss.

-If you are buying a property with cash, and therefore do not require a mortgage, it is still wise to get a property survey and valuation to ensure your purchase is a wise one.
+If you are buying a property with cash, it is still wise to get a property survey and valuation.
+Although you won’t be required to get one done, it will ensure your purchase is a wise one.

 Why are properties being down valued?